time2fishman/home-loan-wizard/README.md

       * Both
   10. Current address request screen
     * This screen is to check the user's current address
-    * Acceptable responses are three lines of free text entry
+    * The response should be first line: street address, second line: street address cont'd, third line: city, state, and zip.
   11. User information request screen
     * This screen will get contact information from the user
     * Acceptable responses include:
       * First Name - free text entry
       * Last Name - free text entry
-      * email - free text entry
+      * email - verified email entry
+        * x@x.x where 'x' can be any number of letters/numbers
   12. Summary screen
     * This screen will show the user an overview of the information provided, and will allow them to submit the report, or to star the form over.